- Users have been looking for ways to turn off the Dark Mode in Chrome ever since Google introduced this option in its browser.

-And if you consider how much time we actually spend in front of a screen, you can understand why more and more users are choosing this feature.
+And if you consider how much time we spend in front of a screen, you can understand why more and more users are choosing this feature.

 Using Dark Mode in your browser is especially useful at night, reducing eye strain considerably.
 To avoid encountering such issues, we recommend that you try Opera as well.

 Moreover, don’t hesitate to take a look at some of the best browsers with Dark Mode.
 Switching between Light and Dark mode is always intuitive, even for newbies, so feel free to try them both and make a choice.

 Now, returning to Dark Mode for Google Chrome, it is configured via the settings in Windows 10, Windows 11, and macOS, so all you need to do is follow the guidelines below to turn it off.